You don’t need to be a mind reader to know what your customers want - 3min read

 3. There’s a difference between regular and quality customer interactions

-‘We need to find a way of accurately recording what happened during customer visits, so that follow-up visits could be more meaningful.
+‘We needed to find a way of accurately recording what happened during customer visits, so that follow-up visits could be more meaningful.
 It’s one thing to know you are visiting your customers regularly, another to say you’re providing them with quality visits.
 Skynamo helps us with planning and constructing our visits more strategically instead of simply making “courtesy calls”.
 We now serve our customers with valuable information, relevant to their individual needs.’ – Ernst Gottschalk, Sales Manager at Protekta Safety Gear Read full Protekta Safety Gear case study here…

 4. Useful customer information now more accessible